tadele-dev/BCD-VILTS/ABOUT-THE-CODE.md

 LXMERT / VisualBERT (vision-language fusion)

-But it is not identical to any of these. which lacks:
+But it is not identical to any of these. which is:

 Image patch tokenization (like ViT)